 McDowell has led the Aerotropolis CIDs since 2015 and under his leadership it has secured more than $50 million in grants and project funding.
 Prior to his work with the Aerotropolis CIDs, he led The JILAS Company as its President and CEO, overseeing its expansion into emerging markets in Central and South America and the Caribbean.
 In addition to GFTZ, McDowell also serves the boards of directors for the Aerotropolis Atlanta Alliance, Council for Quality Growth, New Life Community Center, and the Global Center for Teaching, Learning and Development.

 The Georgia Chamber helped to establish the first foreign-trade zone in Georgia in 1976 and has held a seat on the Georgia Foreign-Trade Zone’s Board of Directors since its establishment.
 Reflecting on more than four decades of partnership, Clark noted that “there are more Georgians employed by businesses in the FTZ program than ever before and this is in no small part due to GFTZ’s leadership.
 It’s one of the top-rated FTZ in the United States.
 We’re proud to have Gerald represent us and look forward to supporting their efforts to strengthen our economy.”

 About Georgia Foreign-Trade Zone

-Georgia Foreign-Trade Zone (GFTZ) is a private non-profit corporation that serves as the federally appointed grantee with administrative responsibilities over Foreign-Trade Zone #26, serving the majority of Georgia.
+Georgia Foreign-Trade Zone (GFTZ) is a private non-profit corporation that serves as the federally appointed grantee with administrative responsibilities over Foreign-Trade Zone #26, the largest FTZ in Georgia.
 GFTZ is dedicated to fostering economic growth in Georgia and the U.S. through the U.S. Foreign-Trade Zone program.
 For more information visit www.georgiaftz.com.